• Recipes

 2 photos showing how to make fried rice and adding vegetables to pan.

-1. Heat 1 tablespoon of oil in a wok or skillet over medium-high heat, and add the rice.
+1. Heat 1 tablespoon of oil in a wok or skillet over medium-high heat, and add the cooked rice.
 Stirring occasionally, cook until the rice is toasted and has a lightly chewy texture, about 4 minutes.
-Transfer rice to a plate.
+Transfer to a plate.

 2 photos showing adding Just Egg to pan and incorporating into fried rice.